reflectoring/reflectoring.github.io/content/blog/2023/2023-10-14-spring-java-config.md

 Remember to add the necessary H2 database dependency in your project's build file (Maven or Gradle) if you haven't already.
 See the pom.xml in the example code shared on [Github](#example-code).

+You can see it in action by running the `dataSource()` unit test in the example code shared on [Github](https://github.com/thombergs/code-examples/blob/master/spring-boot/java-config/src/test/java/io/reflectoring/spring-boot/javaconfig/DatabaseConfigurationTest.java#L30).

 **2. Caching Configuration with EhCache:**

 Efficient data caching is vital for improving response times in RESTful applications. `@Configuration` can be utilized to set up caching mechanisms, enhancing the system’s performance.